-For FY 2021: Wednesday, October 28, 2020, 4:00 p.m.
+Wednesday, October 28, 2020, 4:00 p.m.
 Mountain Daylight Time

-Proposals received after the application deadlines indicated above will not be considered unless it can be determined that the delay was caused by Federal Government mishandling.
+Proposals received after the application deadline indicated above will not be considered unless it can be determined that the delay was caused by Reclamation mishandling.

 Please note that any application submitted for funding under this FOA may be subjected to a Freedom of Information Act request (5 USC Section 552, as amended by P.L.
 No. 110-175), and as a result, may be made publicly available.
 Following awards of funding, Reclamation will post all successful applications on the Reclamation website, after conducting any redactions determined necessary by Reclamation, in consultation with the recipient.